streamich/structured-interviews/roles/Node/README.md

   Name few middleware NPM packages.
 1. Have you written `express` (or other server) middleware for a production app?
 1. Have you used Node.js streams in a production app?
+1. Have you used `child_process` module in Node.js?
+1. Have you used callbacks in a production Node.js app?
+1. Have you used promises in a production Node.js app?
+1. Have you used async/await in a production Node.js app?

 ## Technical Questions